libavg/libavg/sphinxdoc/areanodes.rst

             Moves the playback cursor to the time given.

         .. py:method:: setEOFCallback(pyfunc)

+            .. deprecated:: 1.8
+                Use the message interface instead.

             Sets a python callable to be invoked when the video reaches end of file.